Rhiner Cruz

-Rhiner Augusto Cruz Montero (born 1 November 1986) is a former professional baseball pitcher.
+Rhiner Augusto Cruz Montero (born 1 November 1986) is a Dominican-Spanish former professional baseball pitcher.
 He has played in Major League Baseball (MLB) for the Houston Astros and Toronto Blue Jays, and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.
 Born in the Dominican Republic, he plays for the Spain national baseball team at the international level.

 Professional career

 Detroit Tigers

 Cruz began his career with the Detroit Tigers in 2004.
 He spent the 2004 and 2005 seasons with the GCL Tigers.
 He was released after the 2005 season.

 New York Mets

 Cruz signed with the New York Mets organization for the 2007 season.
 In 2007, he played for the DSL Mets, GCL Mets, and Kingsport Mets.
 In 2008, Cruz played for the Brooklyn Cyclones and Savannah Sand Gnats.
 For 2009, Cruz played for Savannah the entirety of the season.
 In 2010, he was assigned to the St. Lucie Mets, where he would spend the entire season.
 In 2011, he spent time with St. Lucie, and the Binghamton Mets.